brain-hackers/buildbrain/README.md

 This repository includes:

- - linux-brain and u-boot-brain as submodules
+ - linux-brain, u-boot-brain and nkbin_maker as submodules
  - Useful build targets in Makefile
  - r3build.toml to watch changes that occur in submodules